maxly20/React-TeamMC/README.md

 # Team MC
-A website built for the international football club Manchester City.
+A React website built for the international football club Manchester City.
 Project was built with :
 - React
 - Firebase